MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-device-android-work-profile.md

    > [!div class="mx-imgBorder"]
    > ![Screenshot of Company Portal highlighting the Next button.](./media/enroll-device-android-work-profile/work-profile-setup-next-2307.png)

-7. On the **Company Access Setup** screen, confirm that the profile has been created.
+7. On the **Company Access Setup** screen, confirm that you created the profile.
 Then tap **CONTINUE** to proceed to the next enrollment task.

    > [!div class="mx-imgBorder"]
    > ![Screenshot of Company Access Setup showing work profile is created.](./media/enroll-device-android-work-profile/work-profile-complete-1911.png)